jhspetersson/fselect/README.md

 Search by image dimensions:

     fselect width, height, path from /home/user/photos where width gte 2000 or height gte 2000

+Find old-school rap MP3 files:

+    fselect path from /home/user/music where genre = Rap and bitrate = 320 and year lt 2000

 Shortcuts to common file extensions: